Eilenberg swindles and higher large scale homology of products of trees

-If in the above chain complex, instead of bounded chains we consider only those chains that take finitely many values, we will obtain the \emph{almost equivariant homology} $H_*^{ae}(X)$, introduced by Dranishnikov \cite{dranishnikov} (in Dranishnikov's work this homology is considered only for a group).
+is finite, we will obtain the \emph{almost equivariant homology} $H_*^{ae}(X)$, introduced by Dranishnikov \cite{dranishnikov} (in Dranishnikov's work this homology is considered only for a group).
 In our context it will be useful for constructing aperiodic tiles, see Section \ref{section : aperiodic tiles}.
-We remark that the almost equivariant chains do not enjoy the same analytic features as the fine uniformly finite homology, since they form a proper dense subset of the fine uniformly finite chains.